What the consumers price index measures

 Determining the effect of a specified change in a lower-level index

-As the CPI and Food Price Index (FPI) have been reweighted and re-expressed in the June 2006 quarter, the method used to determine the effect that a specified change in a lower-level index would have on a higher-level index to which it contributes, can be simplified for the September 2006 and subsequent quarters.
+As the CPI and Food Price Index (FPI) have been reweighted, but not re-expressed, in the June 2008 quarter, the method used to determine the effect that a specified change in a lower-level index would have on a higher-level index to which it contributes needs to be modified for the September 2008 quarter and subsequent quarters.

-The index points effect and percentage contribution on a higher-level index of a specified percentage change in a lower-level index that contributes to the higher-level index can be determined by following these steps:
+The index points effect and percentage contribution to a higher-level index, of a specified percentage change in a lower-level index that contributes to the higher-level index, can be determined by following these steps:

 - Adjust the lower-level index for the previous period (In-1,low ) by the specified percentage change (PCn,low ) to derive the index number for the current period: